-We served up the pasta and started to eat when my oldest daughter Nell said it was missing something.
-She went into kitchen and came back out with the red pepper flakes.
-We both added some to our pasta, looked at each other and agreed it was the right choice.
+We served the pasta and started eating when my oldest daughter Nell said it was missing something.
+She went into the kitchen and came back out with the red pepper flakes.
+We both added some to our pasta, looked at each other, and agreed it was the right choice.

-Be sure to check out my 10 Pasta Cooking Tips that should help you make perfect pasta every time.
+Be sure to check out my 10 Pasta Cooking Tips to help you make perfect pasta every time.

 Spaghetti and Meatballs Recipe

 - 2 teaspoons Italian spice blend dried oregano, thyme, coriander, fennel seeds

 - 1 large yellow onion peeled and diced

 - 8 cloves garlic peeled & minced

 - salt and pepper to taste